Gemini 8: Objectives

 Gemini VIII was planned to be a three-day mission.
 After being launched into an 87 by 146 nmi orbit, on the fourth revolution it was to rendezvous and dock with an Agena target vehicle, which had been earlier launched into a 161 nmi circular orbit.
 This was to be the first space docking in history.
 Four separate dockings were planned.

 During the first docking, Pilot David Scott planned to perform an ambitious, two-hour-and-10-minute extra-vehicular activity (EVA), which would have been the first since Ed White's June 1965 spacewalk on Gemini IV.
 On a 25 ft tether for one and a half revolutions around the Earth, Scott would have retrieved a nuclear emulsion radiation experiment from the front of the Gemini's spacecraft adapter, then activate a micrometeoroid experiment on the Agena.
 Then he was to move back to the Gemini and test a minimum-reaction power tool by loosening and tightening bolts on a work panel.

 During the EVA, after Armstrong undocked from the Agena, Scott was to don and test an Extravehicular Support Pack (ESP) stored at the back of the spacecraft adapter.
 This was a backpack with a self-contained oxygen supply, extra Freon propellant for his Hand Held Maneuvering Unit, and a 75 ft extension to his tether.
 He would practice several maneuvers in formation with the Gemini and Agena vehicles (separated at distances up to 60 ft, in concert with Armstrong in the Gemini.

 The flight also carried an additional three scientific, four technological, and one medical experiment.

 Flight

 Agena and Gemini launch

 Five months earlier, NASA had launched an Agena Target Vehicle for Gemini 6, but the Atlas-Agena launch failed when the Agena's engine exploded during orbital injection and the mission had to be rescheduled.
 The next attempt succeeded.
 Everything worked perfectly; the Agena put itself into a 161 nmi circular orbit and oriented itself to the correct attitude for the docking.

-The Gemini spacecraft was launched into an 86 by 147 nmi orbit by a modified Titan II on March 16, 1966 (coincidentally the 40th anniversary of the launch of the world's first liquid-fuelled rocket by Dr. Robert H. Goddard), at 10:41:02 a.m.
+The Gemini spacecraft was launched into an 86 by 147 nmi orbit by a modified Titan II on March 16, 1966 (coincidentally the 40th anniversary of the launch of the world's first liquid-fueled rocket by Dr. Robert H. Goddard), at 10:41:02 a.m.
 EST. Gemini 8's launch was nominal and no significant anomalies occurred with either the Titan II or the spacecraft.